NVIDIA/spark-rapids/CONTRIBUTING.md

 If it fails, you can click the `Details` link of this check, and go to `Upload log -> Jenkins log for pull request xxx (click here)` to find the uploaded log.

+Options:
+1. skip tests run by adding `[skip ci]` to title, this should only be used for doc-only change
+2. run build and tests in databricks runtimes by adding `[databricks]` to title, this would add around 30-40 minutes

 ## Attribution
 Portions adopted from https://github.com/rapidsai/cudf/blob/main/CONTRIBUTING.md, https://github.com/NVIDIA/nvidia-docker/blob/main/CONTRIBUTING.md, and https://github.com/NVIDIA/DALI/blob/main/CONTRIBUTING.md